America’s Housing Crisis

 Enterprise’s programs and initiatives drive impact at both the national and market levels and in urban, rural and Native American communities.

-Our national initiatives offer solutions that seek broad-reaching changes in policies and practices and deliver new resources the community development sector through innovative financing, tools and research.
+Our national initiatives offer solutions that seek broad-reaching changes in policies and practices and deliver new resources to the community development sector through innovative financing, tools and research.

 Market-focused programs work to tackle challenges facing low- and moderate-income people that are specific to regions and communities.
 Working with state and local governments, developers, advocates and community organizations, our programs focus on a variety of issues including lack of affordable housing, access to transportation, allocation of public resources and barriers to economic mobility and homelessness.